-Candidates for the M.A. in Christian Ministries choose an emphasis and take at least four courses related to that emphasis.
+Candidates for the MACM choose an emphasis and take at least four courses related to that emphasis.
 Courses are often built on the foundation of biblical and theological work done in the core courses.
-Regardless of emphasis, M.A.
-Ch.
-Min. students should take PT601 Foundations of Christian Ministry early in their program and prior to taking courses in their emphasis.
+Regardless of emphasis, MACM. students should take PT601 Foundations of Christian Ministry early in their program and prior to taking courses in their emphasis.
 Often, within an emphasis, it is advisable to take certain courses prior to others.
-The Director of the M.A.
-Ch.
-Min. or a student's assigned advisor should be consulted for advice in this area.
+The Director of the MACM or a student's assigned advisor should be consulted for advice in this area.